guess/axn/README.md

-# Axn - Action DSL for Elixir
+# Axn - Unified Action DSL for Phoenix

-A clean, step-based DSL library for defining actions with parameter validation, authorization, telemetry, and custom business logic.
-Axn prioritizes simplicity, explicitness, and ease of following execution flow.
+A clean, step-based DSL library for defining actions that work seamlessly across Phoenix Controllers and LiveViews.
+Axn provides a unified interface for parameter validation, authorization, telemetry, and business logic where Plugs cannot be used.

+**Why Axn?** Plugs only work with `Plug.Conn` but not `Phoenix.LiveView.Socket`.
+Axn bridges this gap, letting you write action logic once and use it in both contexts.

 [![Hex.pm](https://img.shields.io/hexpm/v/axn.svg)](https://hex.pm/packages/axn)
 [![Documentation](https://img.shields.io/badge/docs-hexdocs-blue.svg)](https://hexdocs.pm/axn)

 ## Features

+- **Unified Phoenix Integration**: Same action logic works in Controllers and LiveViews
+- **Beyond Plugs**: Works where Plugs cannot - with LiveView Sockets
 - **Explicit over implicit**: Each action clearly shows its execution flow
 - **Composable**: Steps are reusable across actions and modules
 - **Safe by default**: Telemetry and error handling don't leak sensitive data
 - **Simple to implement**: Minimal macro magic, straightforward execution model
 - **Easy to test**: Steps are pure functions that are easy to unit test
-- **Familiar patterns**: Feels natural to Elixir developers

 ## Installation